 HCV Motor Claim Form (45 KB)

 HCV understands and appreciates the value brokers add to truckers in supporting them when a claim occurs.
 By working together, the policyholder, broker and HCV can more effectively process a claim from beginning to end, to everyone's advantage.

-It is important that policyholders understand brokers have no authority to accept claims, or authorise payments on HCV's behalf.
+It is important that policyholders understand brokers and assessors have no authority to accept claims, or authorise payments on HCV's behalf.